-Neil Kleinman is senior fellow in the Corzo Center for the Creative Economy and professor of Multimedia and Communication at the University of the Arts, where until summer 2009, he served as dean of the College of Media & Communication and director of the Applied Research Labs.
+Neil Kleinman is the director of the Corzo Center for the Creative Economy and a former professor of Multimedia and Communication at the University of the Arts, where until summer 2009, he served as dean of the College of Media & Communication and director of the Applied Research Labs.

 Previously, he served as dean of the College of Liberal Arts, director of the Institute for Publications Design, director of the doctoral program in Communications Design, and co-director of the School of Communication Design – all at the University of Baltimore.

 Kleinman has taught in a number of discipline areas: law, literature, writing, technology, graphic and industrial design, the digital economy and marketing, as well as on the influence of technologies on society.
 He's been a book, magazine and newspaper editor for several national and regional publications.
 He is a member of the boards of the Philadelphia Start-Up Leaders and Broad Street Review, and serves on several advisory committees concerned with issues of media, literacy and entrepreneurship.

 Kleinman has a JD from the University of Pennsylvania and a PhD in English from the University of Connecticut.

 - The Dream That Was No More A Dream: A Search For Aesthetic Reality, Germany Selected 1890-1945.
 With B. Kinser.
 Cambridge, Mass.: Schenkman Publishing Co., 1970; (cloth); New York: Harper & Row, 1970 paper).

 - The Mime Book by Claude Kipnis.
 An Umbrella Book.
 New York: Harper & Row, 1974 (cloth); New York: Harper & Row, 1976 (paper); Colorado Springs: Meriwether Publishing Ltd., 1988 (republished).
 [Edited, translated, and augmented from the lecture and performance notes of Claude Kipnis.]